pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 single file at path `docs/README.md`.
 Another possible resolution strategy is to keep only the contents of one of the files.
 See [Conflict Resolution](transforms/conflict-resolution.md).

-[Combo](transforms/combo.md) transform also comes with some convenient built-in support for conflict resolution.
+[Combo](transforms/combo.md) transform includes some convenient built-in support for conflict resolution.
 It automatically selects the `UseLast` strategy if none is explicitly supplied.
-So in practice, you rarely, if ever, need to explicitly specify a conflict resolution strategy.
+You rarely, if ever, need to specify a conflict resolution strategy.

 ### <a id="file-ordering"></a>File ordering

 As mentioned earlier, our set of files representation is richer than the files on a typical file system in that it allows for multiple files with the same path.
-Another way in which it is richer is that the files in the set are "ordered."
+Another way in which it is richer is that the files in the set are ordered.
 That is, a `FileSet` is more like an ordered list than an unordered set.

 In most situations, the order of files in a `FileSet` doesn't matter.
-However, in conflict resolution it *is* significant.
+However, in conflict resolution it is significant.
 If you look at the preceding `RewritePath` example again, you might wonder about the order in which the various `.md` files are appended to each other.
 This ordering is determined by the order of the files in the input set.